maxmonty112/portfolio/README.md

 ### Installation
 1. Clone repo
-2. Export `$NOTESPATH` from your profile.
+2. Export `$NOTESPATH` (where you want your notes to be saved) and `$NOTESCRIPT` (where you cloned this repo) from your profile.
 Something like this:

     ```
     export NOTESPATH="/path/to/home/documents/notes"
+    export NOTESCRIPT="/path/to/where/you/cloned/repo/notes"
     ```

-3. `cd` into repo and install:
+3. `cd` into repo and run the following commands:

     ```
     make install
+    bundle install
     ```